-Site staff are responsible for establishing a standard operating procedure (SOP) for Participant Retention to meet the study retention goal of 95%.
+Site staff are responsible for establishing an SOP for participant retention to meet the study retention goal.
 This SOP should be re-evaluated and modified in response to lower than anticipated retention rates, or at any other time when retention strategies are modified.

 The SOP should minimally contain the following elements:

-- Site-specific retention goals - Methods for tracking actual retention versus retention goals and for the timely evaluation of the utility of retention methods - Site-specific definition of "adequate" locator information (for purposes of determining participant eligibility) and procedures for obtaining and updating locator information
+- Site-specific retention goals - Methods for tracking actual retention versus retention goals and for the timely evaluation of the utility of retention methods

-- Visit reminder methods and timeframes - Methods and timeframes for identifying when a visit has been missed and planned retention methods - Ethical and human subjects considerations - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)
+- Site-specific definition of "adequate" locator information (for purposes of determining participant eligibility) and procedures for obtaining and updating locator information - Visit reminder methods and timeframes - Methods and timeframes for identifying when a visit has been missed and planned retention methods - Ethical and human subjects' considerations - Staff responsibilities for all of the above (direct and supervisory) - QC/QA procedures related to the above (if not specified elsewhere)